 Aluminum is the material of choice, because it can often last longer than steel, but the price is normally slightly higher.
 Aluminum will not corrode due to oxidation, and it can be used as a roofing material in near coastal applications.

-Galvalume Steel and in rare cases G-90 steel can also be used in standing seam panels.
+Galvalume Steel and G-90 galvanized steel can be used in standing seam panels.

 Copper is a wonderful, but rather expensive choice for a standing seam roof.
 It is naturally beautiful and very long lasting.
 Different finishes can be applied to a copper roof to allow it to weather naturally, or increase the patination process.